Datta Naik: Early life and career

 His compositions from the B. R. Chopra film, Dhool ka Phool, Sadhna and Dharamputra are considered as some of his best works.
 Songs from later movies like "Ponch Kar Ashk Apni Aankon Se", "Maine Pee Sharaab", "Tune Kya Piya", "Jaan Gayi Mein Toh Jaan Gayi" from Naya Raasta (1970) and "Tere Is Pyar Ka Shukriya" from Aag Aur Daag are popular as well.
 N. Datta also composed music for a number of Marathi films.
 The song "Nimbonichya jhaadaamaage chandra jhopala ga baai" sung by Suman Kalyanpur from Bala Gau Kashi Angai (1977) is still very popular.

+Death

-N. Datta’s later years were spent fighting ill health and commercial failure.
-The 1980 film Chehre Pe Chehra was his last Hindi film and on December 30, 1987 he breathed his last.
+N. Datta's later years were spent fighting ill health and commercial failure.
+The 1980 film Chehre Pe Chehra was his last Hindi film and he died on December 30, 1987.